 A third had worked as laborers, a quarter farmers.
 There were teamsters, waiters, barbers, seamen, cabinetmakers, a dentist and a druggist.
 Fathers had enlisted with their sons, and brothers enlisted together.
 Frederick Douglass’ two sons joined the 54th.

-The soldiers passed abolitionist Wendell Phillips’ house, where William Lloyd Garrison watched them with tears streaming down his face.
+TDuring their march, the soldiers passed abolitionist Wendell Phillips’ house, where William Lloyd Garrison watched them with tears streaming down his face.
 They then passed the house of Oliver Wendell Holmes, who came out with Henry James, Sr., who saluted his son, an officer in the regiment.

 Down State Street they marched, where a gang of rowdies tried to attack them.
 A large police force, however, repelled the toughs.
 The regiment then marched in review on Boston Common before Gov. John Andrew and set off to Battery Wharf singing The Battle Hymn of the Republic in a thousand voices.